2021–2022 Somali parliamentary election: Senate

 The Federal States began their election of senators on 29 July and concluded on 13 November 2021, with Galmadug state returning its two senators.
+Victory was given to nabad iyo nolal (51.852%) 28/54 seats.
 The resulting membership of the Senate fell short of the 30% quota for women, only 24% (13 out of 54) of seats in the Senate are held by women.

 House of the People

 Elections to the lower house of the Federal Parliament were to begin in September 2021, with the intent to conclude them in October, although this deadline was passed.
+The elections began on 1 November and were expected to conclude on 24 December 2021.
 However, by 25 December only 24 of 275 representatives had been elected and the ongoing political crisis further complicated matters.
-Then president Mohamed Abdullahi Mohamed had been in office since the February 2017 election and his term had expired on 8 February 2021, however it was extended until after the elections would be completed.

-On 10 January 2022, Somali leaders announced they struck a deal to complete presidential and parliamentary elections by 25 February, after repeated delays that have threatened the stability of the country.
-The agreement was reached after several days of talks, hosted by Roble, with state leaders aimed at ending an impasse over the polls.
-On 25 February 2022, the presidential election was further postponed to 15 March.
-On 15 March, the presidential election was again further postponed to 31 March in order to complete the election of House of the People.
-On 13 April, the election of House of the People was completed.
+On 10 January 2022, Somali leaders announced they struck a deal to complete the parliamentary elections by 25 February, after repeated delays that have threatened the stability of the country.
+The agreement was reached after several days of talks, hosted by Prime Minister Roble, with state leaders aimed at ending an impasse over the polls.
+On 25 February 2022, the completion of the election was further postponed to 15 March.
+On 15 March, the end of the election was again further postponed to 31 March.
+The election was completed on 31 March and the results were announced on 1 April.
+The election was won by the Nabad iyo Nolal party with 52% (143 seats).